Catherine Frieman

 Catherine J. Frieman is an archaeologist and associate professor at the Australian National University.
 Her research investigates conservatism and innovation, and she is a specialist in material culture and technology.

 Education

 She graduated with a BA in archaeological studies from Yale.
 Frieman completed her MSt and DPhil at the University of Oxford.
 She held a Rhodes scholarship.
-Her thesis, completed in 2010, investigated lithic objects from 4th-2nd millennium BC northwest Europe which are commonly considered as skeuomorphs, in order to investigate the adoption of metallurgy and metal objects.
+Her 2010 dissertation, which examined lithic artifacts from northwest Europe that are typically referred to as skeuomorphs, examined the adoption of metallurgy and metal artifacts.

 Career

 Frieman was appointed as a lecturer at ANU in after having held post-doctoral positions at Oxford, and lecturing at the University of Nottingham.
 She currently holds an ARC DECRA fellowship for the project Conservatism as a dynamic response to the diffusion of innovations.
 Frieman has co-edited volumes on flint daggers in prehistoric Europe and Bronze Age coastal archaeology finds in south-west Britain.
 She is co-editor of the European Journal of Archaeology.
 She has received teaching excellence awards from CASS, the Australian Office of Learning and Teaching and the ANU Vice-Chancellor's office, and has been appointed as an ANU Distinguished Educator.

 Frieman is the co-director of the Southeast Kernow Archaeological Survey, which is investigating the Neolithic to later Iron Age period in Cornwall.